tjstienstra/symmeplot/docs/index.rst

-.. symmeplot documentation master file, created by sphinx-quickstart on Sat Feb 11 02:04:42 2023.
+.. symmeplot documentation master file, created by sphinx-quickstart on Thu Jan 25 21:59:32 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SymMePlot's documentation!
+Welcome to symmeplot's documentation!
 =====================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   symmeplot
+   installation
+   api/index

 Indices and tables
 ==================